-20 James, Modernist Futures, 10.
-It is also notable that James' choice of texts in this eloquent volume - notably Conrad, Ford and James - seems to imply a specific bent of impressionistic Modernism that at times does not quite capture the most popular understanding of High Modernist experiment centred around 1922.
+20 James, 10.
+It is also notable that James's choice of texts in this eloquent volume - notably Conrad, Ford and James - seems to imply a specific bent of impressionistic modernism that at times does not quite capture the most popular understanding of high modernist experiment centred around 1922.

-21 John Barth, as the most notable example, pushed postmodern metafictive practice to its logical conclusion and exhausted the form, even if die-hard adherents might suggest that Giles Goat-Boy, among other works, remains a biting political satire that can hardly be deemed amoral.

-22 This is noted by Patricia Waugh.
-Patricia Waugh, Metafiction: The Theory and Practice of Self-Conscious Fiction important for the line that I am going to pursue here because, at the same time as deploying these modernist aesthetic traits (as far as they are "modernist" and as far as such labels matter or are helpful), DeLillo deliberately evokes postmodern metafiction in a looped repeat of his earlier novels.23 This reference to DeLillo's earlier career phase is achieved through two metafictional strategies.
-The first is through directly metafictional statements about the slender Point Omega, in a mode evocative of Ratner's Star, when the text remarks that "The less there was to see, the harder he looked, the more he saw."24 The second is through the intertextual allusions to the ultra-slow film epochs of rocks in Thomas Pynchon's Gravity's Rainbow - a seminal text of postmodernism - where "We're talking frames per century"25 mirroring Richard Elster's experience in "geologic time"26 of Twenty Four Hour Psycho: "He told me it was like watching the universe die over a period of about seven billion years."27
+21 John Barth, as the most notable example, pushed postmodern metafictive practice to its logical conclusion and exhausted the form, even if diehard adherents might suggest that Giles Goat-Boy, among other works, remains a biting political satire that can hardly be deemed to pursue here because, at the same time as deploying these modernist aesthetic traits (as far as they are "modernist" and as far as such labels matter or are helpful), DeLillo deliberately evokes postmodern metafiction in a looped repeat of his earlier novels.23 This reference to DeLillo's earlier career phase is achieved through two metafictional strategies.
+The first is through directly metafictional statements about the slender Point Omega, in a mode evocative of Ratner's Star, when the text remarks, "The less there was to see, the harder he looked, the more he saw."24 The second is through the intertextual allusions to the ultra-slow film epochs of rocks in Thomas Pynchon's Gravity's Rainbow - a seminal text of postmodernism - where "We're talking frames per century,"25 mirroring Richard Elster's experience in "geologic time"26 of 24 Hour Psycho: "He told me it was like watching the universe die over a period of about seven billion years."27